jonathan-laurent/delphyne/docs/how-to-guides.md

 ## Writing a Conversational Agent

-## Performing Expensive Or Non-Replicable Computations in Strategies
+## Performing Expensive Computations in Strategies